Glooore/opengl-learning/README.md

 # opengl-learning

-stuff used for learning opengl and such
+git repo for tutorials from https://learnopengl.com